kanryu/quick-csv/README.md

   - Since it is inserted with SQL as it is, it is necessary to write "'abc'" when giving a character string.
   - e.g. `'0'`, `'NULL'`, `"'abc'"`, `'NOW()'`
 - **custom** (optional)
-  - Describe formula to validate the field value directly.
+  - Describe SQL formula to validate the field value directly.
   - Give an SQL expression so that the canonical value returns TRUE.
   - You can put all fields you set and `id` field(as CSV row number) on the expression.
   - Errors: *XXX_custom*
   - e.g. `deleteFlag BETWEEN '0' AND '1'`
-- **skip** (optional)
+- **skipped** (optional)
-  - True if it is a CSV field but a definition table field.
+  - If true, it is one of the CSV fields but not the destination table field.
   - Skipped from the transfer fields when updateExistingRecords/insertNonExistingRecords is executed.
+  - This can be specified for columns that are not entered in the destination table in some way, such as user-defined columns and comment columns.

 Since some validation result of CSV column values are sensitive, errors must be recognized in a fixed order.